arjones/vagrant-spark-zeppelin/README.md

 Installed Version: 1.8.4
 Latest Version: 1.9.1
 ```

+At the end, all you would need to do to launch this project is `$ vagrant up` and point to http://localhost:8080/.

 Thourough this README, you will need to validate the definitions of done described at the end of each point.